VladimirChernev/ts-pl-demo/README.md

 - finally run all tests by providing an enviroment and language to use when logging into Banker
 - `npx playwright test`
+- you can run only 1 test by addint test.only to the implementation

 ## Set up VS Code User Settings with: